-Brian Tolley is a teenager with autism who indulges his imagination by creating characters, sculptures, and creatures from twist-ties.
+Brian is a teenager with autism who indulges his imagination by creating characters, sculptures, and creatures from twist-ties.

-This documentary explores the complexities of expression as autistic artist Larry Bissonnette moves between speech, typing and painting.
+Explore the complexities of expression as autistic artist Larry Bissonnette moves between speech, typing and painting.

-A young girl tries to understand why her little brother, who has autism, is not like the other children and gives her version of the facts.
+A young girl tries to understand why her brother, who has autism, is not like the other children and gives her version of the facts.

 Features the poetry of Frank Doherty and the performances of 5 young adults with developmental disabilities.
-A Sproutflix Production.

-Set in the trendy café area of Melbourne, Rudely Interrupted sets out to interrupt people’s daily coffee fix with a bit of entertainment.
+Set in the café area of Melbourne, Rudely Interrupted sets out to interrupt people’s daily coffee fix with a bit of entertainment.

-‘No Goodbyes’ is a music video, with catchy-as-all-get-up verses and power-hitting choruses, from one of Australia’s most unique rock acts.
+A music video, with catchy-as-all-get-up verses and power-hitting choruses, from one of Australia’s most unique rock acts.

-This personal documentary is a fast paced, stream of consciousness insight into the day-to-day journey of a person with Asperger’s Syndrome.
+A fast paced, stream of consciousness insight into the day-to-day journey of a person with Asperger’s Syndrome.

 Soon after college, mental illness interrupted Bud Clayman’s dreams of a filmmaking career.